hta218/leohuynh.dev/README.md

 A huge thanks to [Timothy Lin](https://twitter.com/timlrxx) for the minimal, lightweight, and super easy-to-customize blog starter.

-A few major change from the original template:
+A few major changes from the original template:

 - Upgrading to React 18, latest version of `mdx-bundler`, all `rehype`/`remark` plugins and dependencies are up-to-date 📥
 - Adopting `typescript` 🎉